Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Selection of spatial fields for SpatBHM

-A spatially variable location parameter and high quantiles.
+A spatially variable location parameter leads to a significant improvement in the predictive skill of threshold exceedance probabilities and high quantiles.
 The inclusion of a spatially variable regression coefficient for the location parameter leads to an improvement in the predictive skill of threshold exceedance probabilities and particularly improves the skill for the extreme quantiles.
-A spatially variable regression coefficient for $V_\mathrm{m}$ ($\mu_2$) provides more skill for the upper quantiles as a spatially variable regression coefficient for $V_\mathrm{max}$ ($\mu_1$).
+A spatially variable regression coefficient for $V_\mathrm{m}$ ($\mu_2$) provides more skill for the upper quantiles than a spatially variable regression coefficient for $V_\mathrm{max}$ ($\mu_1$).
 A spatially variable scale parameter affects different prediction quantities in contradictory ways, rendering its overall effect ambiguous.
 It improves the skill for the exceedance probabilities of lower thresholds and reduces the dispersion of the Brier score, but also reduces the skill for all shown predicted quantiles compared to the other spatial model versions.
 This is particularly evident for the extreme 0.99 and 0.999 quantiles, where the median skill score compared to \mbox{ConstMod} is approximately zero.
 Whether a spatially variable scale parameter should be selected therefore depends on the desired predicted property.

 The addition of a third spatially variable regression coefficient leads to a slight improvement in skill compared to a model with only two spatial parameters.
 However, this improvement is not as significant and the results for different parts of the distribution are inconsistent.
 The third spatial parameter improves the extreme quantiles 0.99 and 0.999, but does not provide much more information for the prediction of threshold exceedances.
 Further versions of \mbox{SpatBHM} with varying regression coefficients for the scale parameter (not shown) do not show significantly different results from those described above and are less skillful.
 We therefore proceed with \mbox{SpatBHM 2b}, while further refinements remain possible.